thefifthagreement/jedha-fs-s8-project/word_count_nltk/README.md

 SET DBPASS=your_db_pass
 SET DBNAME=the_database_name
 ```
-In unix and unix-like system the `SET` should be replaced by `export`
+In unix and unix-like system the `SET` should be replaced by `export`.

 ## Architecture
 The architecture of the website is a standard Flask one: